mike-yuhang-wu/mike-yuhang-wu.github.io/essays/software-engineering.md

 }
 ```

-While another coding standard may ask squiggly brackets to always occupy a single line:
+Another coding standard may require curly braces to always be placed on their own line:

 ```
 function sum(arr : number[]) : number